peeramid-labs/contracts/docs/contracts/abstracts/draft-EIP712Diamond.md

-# Solidity API
+#

-## EIP712
+## Description

-_https://eips.ethereum.org/EIPS/eip-712[EIP 712] is a standard for hashing and signing of typed structured data.
+https://eips.ethereum.org/EIPS/eip-712[EIP 712] is a standard for hashing and signing of typed structured data.

 The encoding specified in the EIP is very generic, and such a generic implementation in Solidity is not feasible, thus this contract does not implement the encoding itself.
 Protocols need to implement the type-specific encoding